cda-tum/dd_package/LIMDD improvements.md

   - (done) return a `LimEntry` object instead of a pointer to a `LimEntry` object
   - (low priority) return a `PauliString` object instead of a `LimEntry` object
 - (done) in `LimWeight` class, make the LimEntry<> object a data field instead of a pointer
+- refactor `struct LimWeight` so that the `LimEntry<>` object is an object, not a pointer
+- fix the memory leaks in `normalizeLIMDDPauli()`, resulting from bad management of `oldNode`.
+  - make the LIMs of `oldNode` pointers to objects on the stack

 - (done) carefully proofread the function `getIsomorphismPauli` and `constructStabilizerGeneratorSetPauli`, to recursively verify that all calls are to good functions